anne-alt/Phase1-Project/README.md

 # Description

- I am creating a web application that gives a tips on how to prepare a few cocktails.
-The application allows for users to also log their preferred mixes onto the app as well as like the choices provided.
+ I am creating a web application that gives tips on how to prepare a few cocktails.
+The application allows users to log their preferred mixes onto the app as well as like the choices provided.

  # Instructions